UNDP in Lesotho

 Who are the decision makers?

-Mr. Salvator Niyonzima is the UN Resident Coordinator who heads the United Nations System and also serves as the Resident Representative for UNDP in Lesotho.
+Mr. Salvator Niyonzima is the UN Resident Coordinator who heads the United Nations System.
 Ms. Christy Ahenkora is the Deputy Resident Representative for UNDP’s operations and programming work.

 UNDP Lesotho works closely with the Government of Lesotho and a range of partners, including Government ministries and departments, civil society organizations, other development partners and UN agencies to implement programme activities.
 Our main government counterpart in Lesotho is the Ministry of Development Planning.